kailash-manasarovar/statement/docs/timeline/2025/february.md

+## Collecting my things

+- There's no massive hole in the wall; its rather tiny in fact.
+- I must have been hallucinating.

 ## Moving back to UK

 - I spend most of February moving my stuff back to my house in London.